thinkshout/media/README.md

 The Thinkshout Media module didn't really do a whole lot, so if you've just switched to the new version there are only a few things to check.

 - There is a Media link in the admin toolbar and a button to "Add a new Media" below it.
+If you do not see the "Add media" link under the "Content" dropdown in the admin toolbar, update the drupal/admin_toolbar to ^1.24.
 - There is a button to "Add media" on the /admin/content/media page
 - The /admin/content/media page looks somewhat themed.